-- Only if there are further places available will applicants who live outside the designated area be considered. - The 'permanent address' is defined as the permanent place of residence of the parent/carer with whom the applicant spends the majority of their time and the address that is used to complete the Common Application Form (CAF).
-In the case where parents have shared responsibility for a student, the permanent address will be where the student stays for the majority of the school week (Monday to Friday).
-Evidence is required of a single address. - The exception to this is if the applicant's family are Crown Servants or members of the Armed Forces (documentary evidence will be required to support this). - If this is the case please select 'Yes' in the Exception to the Designated Area box and send in documentary evidence to support your claim.
-It is your responsibility to share this information with Kendrick School and to ensure Kendrick School are aware of your change of address. - If the permanent home address changes between registering for the entrance test and 31st August 2023, Kendrick School will require documentary evidence of the new address. - If the applicant's permanent home address changes after 31st August 2023 and the change of Priority Area would result in a higher ranking, the new address will only be taken into account after the deadline from the LA for accepting or declining a place and re-ranked, if applicable, on the waiting list on 1st September 2024.
-Applicants will need to provide evidence that the previous home is no longer used by the family, for example proof that the property has been sold or that it is no longer available for the family to live in or that a rental agreement has ended. - If the applicant's permanent home address changes after 31st August 2023 and would result in a lower ranking, the new address will be taken into account immediately and the applicant re-ranked accordingly. - In all cases applicants will need to provide evidence that the previous home is no longer used by the family, for example proof that the property has been sold or that it is no longer available for the family to live in or that a rental agreement has ended. - Once offers have been made, Kendrick School will require documentary evidence of the applicant's permanent home address.
+- If the permanent home address changes between registering for the entrance test and 31st August 2025, Kendrick School will require documentary evidence of the new address. - If the applicant's permanent home address changes after 31st August 2025 and the change of Priority Area would result in a higher ranking, the new address will only be taken into account after the deadline from the LA for accepting or declining a place and re-ranked, if applicable, on the waiting list on 8th September 2026.

+Applicants will need to provide evidence that the previous home is no longer used by the family, for example proof that the property has been sold or that it is no longer available for the family to live in or that a rental agreement has ended.

+- If the applicant's permanent home address changes after 31st August 2025 and would result in a lower ranking, the new address will be taken into account immediately and the applicant re-ranked accordingly. - In all cases applicants will need to provide evidence that the previous home is no longer used by the family, for example proof that the property has been sold or that it is no longer available for the family to live in or that a rental agreement has ended. - Once offers have been made, Kendrick School will require documentary evidence of the applicant's permanent home address.
 This will include consideration as to whether the address used to make an application was temporary.
 Kendrick School reserves the right to carry out random checks at any time and this may include a home visit.
 Parents will be required to declare that the address used will be their place of residence beyond the date of the student starting school.
 Kendrick School reserves its right to carry out further investigation of any change of address once the student has started school.